oracle-livelabs/security/database/advanced/avdf-restructured/assess-discover.md

 >>    - How to assess the security configuration risks of Oracle database, and make sure they are mitigated
 >>    - How to discover potentially risky users in the system by virtue of their broad entitlements which can be misused or abused.
 >>    - How to identify sensitive objects in the landscape and focus your mitigation efforts
->>.   - How you can take advantage of global sets to streamline policy management, ensure consistency, and simplifu updates across the system.
+>>    - How you can take advantage of global sets to streamline policy management, ensure consistency, and simplify updates across the system.

 You may now **proceed to the next lab**.

 ## Acknowledgements
-- **Author** - Angeline Dhanarani, Audit Vault and Databse Firewall - Product Manager
+- **Author** - Angeline Dhanarani, Database Security - Product Manager
-- **Contributors** - Angeline Dhanarani, Database Security - Product Manager
+- **Contributors** - Nazia Zaidi, Database Security - Product Manager
-- **Last Updated By/Date** - Angeline Dhanarani, Audit Vault and Databse Firewall - Product Manager - April 2026
+- **Last Updated By/Date** - Angeline Dhanarani, Database Security - Product Manager - April 2026